omvatten/qdiv/paper.md

 # Software design

-`qdiv` has modular architecture centered around the core MicrobiomeData class.
+`qdiv` has a modular architecture centered around the core MicrobiomeData class.
 This class serves as a container for all essential components, including relative abundance tables, taxonomic annotations, sequences, phylogenetic trees, and associated metadata.
 The motivation for this design is to provide users with a single, coherent object that keeps data, metadata, and analysis context together,